Reading Wiener in 2025

 “Just as entropy is a measure of disorganization, the information carried by a set of messages is a measure of organization.
 In fact, it is possible to interpret the information carried by a message as essentially the negative of its entropy…”

-Mens sine fine errat—A mind without purpose drifts, and a mind drifting is perhaps no mind at all.
+- A mind without purpose drifts, and a mind drifting is perhaps no mind at all.

 Wiener feared that humans would be treated like machines.
 McLuhan argued that we had already become the servomechanisms of our technologies.
-In Understanding Media (1964) and The Medium is the Massage (1967), McLuhan transposed cybernetics into anthropology.
-He understood that media are not passive channels for information, but active environments that “work us over.”
-The “Massage” is nothing less than the continuous modulation of the human sensorium—a cybernetic adjustment of the subject to fit the system.
+In Understanding Media (1964) and The Medium is the Massage (1967), he transposed cybernetics into anthropology declaring that media are not passive channels for information but active environments that “work us over”.

+The “Massage” is the continuous modulation of the human sensorium — a cybernetic adjustment of the subject to fit the system.
 In an electronic age, the human being is no longer the operator of the tool, but the component that closes the loop.
 He wrote:

 “to behold, use or perceive any extension of ourselves is to embrace it.
 By continually embracing technologies, we relate ourselves to them as servomechanisms.”

 Wiener’s “negative feedback” becomes McLuhan’s “closure.”
 The machine extends a faculty (the eye, the ear, the nervous system), and the human organism auto-amputates the corresponding natural function to maintain equilibrium.
-It is too weak a claim to simply say we use our networks.
-We, in some deep operational sense, become a biological relay in the network’s circuit.
+It is too weak a claim to simply say we use our networks: we, in some deep operational sense, become a biological relay in the network’s circuit.

-Just as Narcissus was mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
+Wiener fatalistically anticipated this willing collusion of homo cyberneticus in networked systems, and McLuhan names it alliteratively: Narcissus Narcosis.
+Like Narcissus, mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
 We submit to control because the feedback loop seduces us with a reflection of our own data.
-Decades before headlines proclaimed “AI psychosis,” McLuhan told us we were already there when global electronic village merged.
-He points to cybernetic homeostasis unambiguously and addresses its potency:

 “The gadget lover is a Narcissus… [He] is numb.
 He is unaware that he is the sex organs of the machine world, as the bee of the plant world, enabling it to fecundate and to evolve ever new forms.”